N85UK/UNRAID_Apps/Plugins/FileManager/README.md

-# File Manager Plugin for UNRAID v1.0
+# File Manager Plugin for UNRAID v1.6

-A powerful, modern file manager plugin for UNRAID servers, providing an intuitive web-based interface for file management operations. **Now in stable v1 release - production ready!**
+A powerful, modern file manager plugin for UNRAID servers, providing an intuitive web-based interface for file management operations. **Production ready with FileBrowser integration!**

 ## Features